-Springfield, Illinois (31 January 2019) – The BRANDT Foundation awarded four grants to charitable organizations at its regularly-scheduled December meeting.
+Springfield, Illinois (31 December 2019) – The BRANDT Foundation awarded four grants to charitable organizations at its regularly-scheduled December meeting.

 All the grants are connected to the local communities where BRANDT does business.
 The mission of The BRANDT Foundation is “to provide meaningful assistance and support to the communities, farms and families where BRANDT has facilities.”